maskin-stuff/performance/README.txt

 	* Run 'source setup'
 	   This will setup PATH to include project specific scripts

-	* Run 'dhcp-server' in its own terminal
-	   This will make sure OSC messages will be received
+	* Run 'setup-ip' and 'dnsmasq-wrapped' in its own terminal This will make sure OSC messages will be received

 	* Run 'maskin-loop' in its own terminal